Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Error-Aware Refinement Bridge

 \subsubsection{Further Improvements via Classifier Guidance and Expert Denoisers}

-Different from prior work that uses object category classifier to guide the sampling process \citep{diff_beat_gan}, our WSC guidance gives a direction toward the real data distribution. \citep{chung2023diffusion} shows that we can estimate the guidance score $\nabla_{x_t}\log{p(y|x_t)}$ using the denoised clean image $\hat{x}_0$: $\nabla_{x_t}\log{p(y|x_t)} \simeq \nabla_{x_t}\log{p(y|\hat{x}_0)} $, where $y$ is the fake/real label.
-Since the label for real data is 0 in WSC, the classifier guidance gives us
+Whereas prior work used an object category classifier to guide the sampling process \citep{diff_beat_gan}, our WSC guidance gives a direction toward the real data distribution. \citet{chung2023diffusion} shows we can estimate the guidance score $\nabla_{x_t}\log{p(y|x_t)}$ using the denoised clean image $\hat{x}_0$: $\nabla_{x_t}\log{p(y|x_t)} \simeq \nabla_{x_t}\log{p(y|\hat{x}_0)} $, where $y$ is the fake/real label.
+Since the label for real data is 0 in WSC, the classifier guidance is:

 where $p(\mathbf{0}|\hat{x}_0)=1-\text{WSC}(\hat{x}_0,C)$.